 In this new series from CloudAdvisors, we explore culture and strategy from the point of view of small business leaders in Canada.
-You can watch the entire series here.

 Today we sat down with Navita Verma, the founder and CEO of Nuleena Foods, an Ontario-based customizable spice subscription service.
 Nuleena Foods focuses on sustainability, and with 60% sustainable packaging, the company aims to reduce food waste while helping consumers pack more flavour into their meals.
 You can learn more about Nuleena Foods at their website here.